How to Share Files with an App in Windows 11

 Sharing with an App: The Easy Way

-This is like a fast pass for sending digital stuff.
-Instead of saving something, finding it, and then adding it to an email or message, you can go straight from where it is to the app you want to use.
+Think of this as a shortcut for sending digital items.
+Instead of saving something, hunting it down, and then attaching it to an email or message, you can send it directly from where it is to your chosen app.
 This saves you time and clicks.

 Find What You Want to Share

-First, find the file or content you want to share.
-This could be a photo in your Pictures folder, a document in your Documents folder, or a webpage you are looking at.
-For files, you will usually use File Explorer.
-If you are in a web browser, look for a “Share” button or icon.
+Start by finding the file or content you want to share.
+This could be a photo in your Pictures folder, a document from your Documents folder, or even a webpage you’re browsing.
+For files, you’ll typically use File Explorer.
+If you’re in a web browser, look for a “Share” button or icon.

 Tip: Don’t have File Explorer open?
 No problem!
 You can usually open it by pressing the Windows key + E on your keyboard.